 About West 8

 West 8 is an award-winning international office for urban design and landscape architecture, founded in 1987 with offices in Rotterdam, New York and Belgium.
 Over the last 25 years West 8 has established itself as a leading practice with an international team of 70 architects, urban designers, landscape architects and industrial engineers.
-West 8's main office is based at the port of Rotterdam, and has two offices in Belgium and New York.
-West 8's New York office was established after winning an international design competition for the design of Governors Island Park - a 172-acre island in the New York Harbor.
+West 8's New York office was established after winning an international design competition in 2006 for the design of Governors Island Park - a 172-acre island in the New York Harbor.

 With a multi-disciplinary approach to complex design issues, West 8 has extensive experience in large-scale urban master planning and design, landscape interventions, waterfront projects, parks, squares and gardens.
 We also develop concepts and visions for large-scale planning issues that address global warming, urbanization and infrastructure.